cilium/cilium/Documentation/contributing/testing/e2e.rst

             On failure, hold the environment in its current state -cilium.hubble-relay-image string
+            Specifies which image of hubble-relay to use during tests -cilium.hubble-relay-tag string
-            Specifies which image of hubble-relay to use during tests -cilium.image string
+            Specifies which tag of hubble-relay to use during tests -cilium.image string
             Specifies which image of cilium to use during tests -cilium.kubeconfig string